 Since this isn’t a DIY job, you must seek a trustworthy, experienced contractor or engineer certified in building basement structures.
 They can help you smooth out rough patches during the planning phase.

-Your contractor will also help you plan out all the details of wires and pipes because they must be installed before setting the flexicore flooring.
-Otherwise, once those hollow core slabs are installed, it’ll be nearly impossible to drill any holes or openings to avoid structural damage.
+Your contractor will also help you plan out all the details of wires and pipes because they must be installed before setting the Flexicore flooring.
+Otherwise, once those hollow core slabs are installed, drilling any holes or openings will be nearly impossible to avoid structural damage.

 Why You Might Want a Garage Basement